;

 If you are wondering, “does drinking alcohol raise your blood pressure?”
 The answer varies depending on how much you drink.

-There is a direct relationship between blood pressure and kidneys’ function.
-The kidneys maintain blood pressure.
 When fluids and sodium levels get low, ADH will tell the body to increase blood flow.
 This constricts blood vessels and raises blood pressure.
-The same thing may happen when alcohol is consumed.

 One study found that light drinking did not elevate blood pressure.
 Alternatively, moderate and heavy drinking had a 79 and 91% increase in blood pressure.
-The more alcohol consumed the higher the risk of elevated blood pressure.

 Other research found that drinking an alcoholic beverage causes a sudden spike in blood pressure for up to two hours.
-If you drink a lot in one sitting you may experience changes in blood pressure.

 Alcohol’s effect on the kidneys in the long-term include the following: